ConjurTech/slate/source/includes/api/_tickers.html.md

-close        | Closing price at the end of the interval. high         | Highest price during the interval. low          | Lowest price during the interval. volume       | Volume in Base Asset traded during the interval. quote_volume | Volume in Quoted Asset traded during the interval.
+close        | Closing price at the end of the interval. high         | Highest price during the interval. low          | Lowest price during the interval. volume       | Volume in base token traded during the interval. quote_volume | Volume in quoted token traded during the interval.

 ## Last 24 hours